ha2709/hr-search/README.md

 ## Django Configuration

 Django is configured to read environment variables from the `.env` file and pass them to templates via context.
 This includes crucial information such as API keys, API key names, API URLs, and more.

 ## Search Array of Status

 To enhance search functionality, I combine results for each status in the search array, providing a comprehensive and streamlined approach to status-based queries.

-## Django Environment Configuration

-Django reads environment variables from .env and sends them to templates via context.

 ## Scaling

 To scale up, read the server's API from .env.
+If running with Docker, it will read from .env.docker.

 ## Rate Limiting